GeorgeGray97/level5-portfolio/creating-your-agency-site/pre-launch-checklist.md

 ✏️ Added a team member profile
 ✏️ Added optimised team member images
 ✏️ Checked and completed the footer content
-✏️ Checked your team site in multiple web browsers
+✏️ Once it's uploaded, have you checked your team site in multiple web browsers?
+(Including phone and tablet browsers)

-🔦 These are what we will be looking at when we give you feedback on this submission point.
+🔦 ** These are what we will be looking at when we give you feedback on this submission point**

 😃 If your group works well during this short 'sprint' you should be fine when you come to create your Manchester guide website.